DESTINATIONS · CALABRIA

 The Crypt – the Underground Heart of the Cathedral

 The crypt, also known as the lower church or soccorpo, is considered the oldest and most fascinating part of the entire building in Gerace.
-Its history dates back to early medieval hermitages, and the Greek cross plan is clear evidence of the Byzantine roots of this place.
+Its layout and spatial arrangement often evoke associations with the older layers of the region's Byzantine heritage, but it is best simply to see how it differs from the upper church.
 This space covers approximately 500 square metres and is supported by twenty-six columns of various shapes and origins.
-They create a dense forest of pillars, between which low vaults span, building an atmosphere of deep mysticism and contemplation.
+They create a dense forest of pillars, between which low vaults span, building an atmosphere of silence and contemplation.

 Cathedral of Santa Maria Assunta – the Heart of Calabrian Culture

 The Cathedral of Santa Maria Assunta in Gerace is the central point of local culture and tradition in Calabria, whose significance extends far beyond architecture alone.
-In 2018, the temple was officially elevated to the rank of minor basilica, confirming its universal importance for the Catholic Church.
-It is here that the most important celebrations take place, building the identity of residents and attracting tourists seeking authentic spiritual experiences.
+It is the site of the most important religious celebrations and one of the places that best demonstrate the historical importance of Gerace in the history of Locride.
+It is here that one most easily feels the town was not simply a beautifully situated settlement, but a real centre of ecclesiastical and civic life.

 Practical Information